Understanding Attention Deficit Hyperactivity Disorder (ADHD)

 It is important to work with a healthcare professional to determine the most appropriate treatment plan for an individual with ADHD.
 Treatment may need to be adjusted over time as an individual’s needs change, and it is important to continue monitoring and reviewing an individual’s progress to ensure that treatment is effective.

-There is a significant body of research on the prevalence of ADHD in various populations, and it is estimated to affect around 5% of children and 2.5% of adults worldwide.
+There is a significant body of research on the prevalence of in various populations, and it is estimated to affect around 5% of children and 2.5% of adults worldwide.
 The prevalence of ADHD may vary by country and cultural context, and there is some evidence to suggest that it may be more common in certain populations, such as boys and individuals with a family history of the condition.

 ADHD can have a significant impact on an individual’s daily functioning, including their academic and social development.
 Children with ADHD may struggle to pay attention in class, follow instructions, and complete tasks, which can lead to academic challenges.
 They may also have difficulty forming and maintaining friendships and may be more prone to accidents and injuries due to impulsivity.

 Adults with ADHD may also experience challenges in the workplace and in their personal relationships.
 They may struggle with time management and organization, and may have difficulty completing tasks or meeting deadlines.
-They may also have difficulty regulating their emotions and may have a higher risk of developing other mental health conditions, such as anxiety or depression.
+They may also have trouble regulating their emotions and may have a higher risk of developing other mental health conditions, such as anxiety or depression.